MrBounty/ZipponDB/README.md

 - Simple and minimal query language
 - Small, light, fast, and implementable everywhere

+***Note: ZipponDB is still in Alpha v0.1 and is missing a lot of features, see roadmap at the end of this README.***

 # Quickstart

 1. **Get a binary:** You can build the binary directly from the source code for any architecture (tutorial is coming), or using the binary in the release (coming too).